GaijinEntertainment/daScript/doc/source/stdlib/detail/function_annotation-templates_boost-qmacro.rst

-This macro will implement expression substitution macro
+This macro implements `qmacro` expression reification.
+It applies reification rules to the expression, and returns direct result of the substitution.